| Didier Cabalé Delphi Page | ||

 [here] the source code of the project.

-a text drawn on a TCustomControl descendant, depending on mouse click:
+How to get selected a text drawn on a TCustomControl descendant, depending on mouse click:

 [here] the source code of the example and